The following roles are required to perform purchase request tasks:

 Click Approve and Order beneath a requestin the row actions list.
 A PO line is created with the status In Review; it then proceeds through the purchasing process, as usual.
 The PO line number appears in the confirmation message at the top of the page.
 Alma sends the requester a confirmation letter, the Purchase Request Status letter (letter code: PurchaseRequestStatus).

 - Click Reject beneath any requestin the row actions list.
 A confirmation dialog box appears.

 Alternately, you can reject multiple requests at once: Select the check boxes next to the requests that you want to reject and click Reject Selected at the top or bottom of the page.
 You can select all the requests on the page by clicking Select All at the top of the list of requests.
 Note that you cannot reject requests that were already approved.

 - Click Confirm in the confirmation dialog box.
 A reject reason dialog box appears.

 Reject Reason Dialog BoxThis list of reasons can be configured by an administrator.

 - Select the reason for the rejection and click Reject.
 The request is rejected.
 If the request created a brief bibliographic record, it is also deleted.
-Alma sends the requester a letter to inform him/her of the request rejection (Purchase Request Status Letter).
+Alma sends the requester a Purchase Request Status letter (letter code: PurchaseRequestStatus) to inform him/her of the request rejection.
 For information about configuring the letter, see Configuring Alma Letters.

 An administrator can configure the reasons for rejecting a request; see Configuring Purchase Request Reject Reasons.